ArefEinizade2/ProductGraphSleepNet/README.md

 ## Reproduce the results on the public Montreal Archive of Sleep Studies (MASS)-SS3 database:

-Step 1: Download the raw .edf files ("* Base.edf" and "* PSG.edf") of the MASS-SS3 database from the following link and put them in the "MASS SS3 raw edf" folder.
+Step 1: Create a new folder named "MASS SS3 raw edf".
+Download the raw .edf files ("* Base.edf" and "* PSG.edf") of the MASS-SS3 database from the following link and put them in the "MASS SS3 raw edf" folder.

 http://ceams-carsm.ca/en/mass/